MicrosoftDocs/sql-docs/docs/big-data-cluster/cluster-manage-notebooks.md

 ## Manage Certificates on Big Data Clusters

-A set of notebooks to run a notebook to manage Certificates on Big Data Clusters.
+The following is a set of notebooks to manage Certificates on Big Data Clusters.

 |Name |Description |
 |---|---|